robin-vjc/smpspy/README.md

 [notebook 2](./notebooks/Dual Methods Performance-2 Comparison.ipynb).
 These reproduce the contents of [2].

-### Installation

-1. Fork/clone/download the `nsopy` package from [here](https://github.com/robin-vjc/nsopy).
-1. Make it available to your python environment by adding the directory that contains the `nsopy` directory to the `PYTHONPATH` system environment variable.
-Verify that it's available with `import nsopy`.
-1. Fork/clone/download this repo, and cd into its directory.
-1. Run `pip install -r requirements.txt`
-1. The package `gurobipy` is also required, instructions [here](http://www.gurobi.com/documentation/6.5/quickstart_mac/the_gurobi_python_interfac.html).

-Now you can cd into the `notebooks` directory and run `jupyter notebook`; you should be able to execute all the notebooks without seeing any error.

 ### References

 [1] C. Caroe and R. Schultz, *Dual decomposition in stochastic integer programming*, Operations